- Bachelor’s degree from an accredited institution.

 - the applicant is not a citizen of a country whose official language is English but has completed a degree program at an institution outside of the U.S. where the language of instruction is English and where the official national language of the country in which the institution is located is English.

-- List of your top 4 choices for practicum placement and why you selected these placements
+- List of your top 4 choices for internship placement and why you selected these placements.

-- A course-by-course academic credential evaluation with GPA conversion for all higher institutions attended outside the US from World Education Services (WES), Inc. or Educational Credential Evaluators, Inc.
+- A course-by-course evaluation with GPA conversion for all higher institutions attended outside the U.S. The evaluation may be from World Education Services (WES), Inc. or Educational Credential Evaluators (ECE), Inc.

-- IELTS: 6.5.
-Scores should be made available electronically to "University of Pittsburgh Health and Rehabilitation Sciences".
+- Duolingo English Test: 115.
+Scores should be made to “University of Pittsburgh School of Health and Rehabilitation Sciences.”

-- Duolingo: 105.
-Scores should be made available electronically to "University of Pittsburgh - Health and Rehabilitation Sciences".
+- International English Language Testing System (IELTS): 6.5.
+Scores should be made to “University of Pittsburgh School of Health and Rehabilitation Sciences.”

-Rolling except for F-1 students whose deadline is May 1, 2022.
+The application deadline is July 15, 2024, except for F-1 students whose deadline is May 1, 2024.
+Admission is for the fall term only.